We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person can choose to buy a yearly Buddhify membership, which allows access to extra features.
 Alternatively, they can pay for just the app and access more than 200 meditations.

-Buddhify is available on:
+Buddhify is available on iPhone and Android devices.

 Portal is a sound app that claims to help a person sleep, focus, and relax by providing them with an immersive experience.
 The available sounds range from thunderstorms to oceans.

-When a person experiences stress, it can activate their sympathetic nervous system, triggering a fight or flight response.
+When a person experiences stress, it can activate their sympathetic nervous system, triggering a fight-or-flight response.

 There is the option to pay for an annual subscription to access the entire sound library.

-Portal is available on:
+Portal is available on iPhone and iPad only.

 MyLife Meditation is a meditation and mindfulness app that encourages a person to check in with their feelings and then recommends short meditations to suit a person’s current emotions.